-Over the weekend, we posted an Instagram photo of the bone broth simmering on Dallas and Melissa’s stovetop, captioned, “Bone broth for A.M. sippin’ is going down in the Hartwig household.
+Over the weekend, we posted an Instagram photo of a pot of bone broth simmering away captioned, “Bone broth for A.M. sippin’ is going down.
 Are you intimidated by bone broth?
-Ask your questions here?”
+Ask your questions here.”

 We knew some of you thought the idea of making your own bone broth was a little scary, but we had no idea you had so many questions!
 So many, in fact, that instead of answering them all on Facebook and Instagram, we decided to create this Bone Broth FAQ, with everything you ever wanted to know about broth.